analyticsExperiment/geometrix/ediary/README.md

 # eDiary

 Simple diary web application using Node.js with Express for the backend and Bootstrap/jQuery for the frontend.
+It includes a calendar view and basic analytics.

 ## Setup